-In 2016 the City employed seven apprentices (five gardeners, one electrician and one stonemason).
+In 2017 the City employed six apprentices (five gardeners and one electrician).

 Vocational Work Experience and Volunteers

 The City supports work experience placements as part of a student's structured education program or where industry experience is a requirement of the study.